evgenyneu/moa/README.md

 #### Caching controlled by the server

 By default images are cached locally according to their response HTTP headers: Cache-Control, Expires and ETag.
 This is useful when you control the web server and can configure its image caching responses.
+This is similar to how the image caching is done in the web browser where the caching decisions are done on the server side.

 ```Swift
 // Images are cached according to their response HTTP headers.